ipaqmaster/wifiGeolocation/README.md

 ## Usage

 1. Connect your GPS module of choice and ensure gpsd is active.
+(The socket usually takes care of this)

-2. Put your network interface of choice into monitor mode (Automatic prep planned soon)
+2. At a minimum, call `wifiGeolocation/main --interface wlpXxYy`

-3. At a minimum, call `wifiGeolocation/main --interface wlpXxYy`
+3. Wait for a GPS lock and the database will start writing.

 ### Flags